 Gaming.
-On September 14, 2011 and October 13, 2011, the House of Representatives and Senate, respectively, approved different versions of legislation that would authorize the licensing of up to three regional resort casinos (one per region) and one slot facility (up to 1,250 slots) in the Commonwealth.
+On November 22, 2011 the Governor approved legislation that would authorize the licensing of up to three regional resort casinos (one per region) and one slot facility (up to 1,250 slots) in the Commonwealth.
 The legislation would establish an appointed, independent state gaming commission to oversee the implementation of the law and the regulation of the resultant gaming facilities.
 Licensing fees collected by the commission would be applied to a variety of one-time state and local purposes, and gaming revenues received by the Commonwealth would be applied to a variety of ongoing expenses, including local aid and education, with stipulated percentages also deposited in the Stabilization Fund and applied to debt reduction.
 The legislation stipulates that initial licensing fees, which would be set by the gaming commission, must be at least \$85 million per casino and \$25 million for the slot facility.
-Differences between the House and Senate versions of the bill were reconciled by a legislative conference committee, and the conference committee's report was accepted by both houses of the Legislature on November 15, 2011.
-The legislation is expected to be enacted by the Legislature, with minor revisions, on November 16, 2011 and sent to the Governor for his approval.
 Neither the sponsors of the legislation nor the Executive Office for Administration and Finance have released any cost or revenue projections.
 The Commonwealth's fiscal 2012 budget does not assume any revenue from expanded gaming.

 Settlements and Judgments.
-The fiscal 2012 budget amended state finance law to provide that any one-time settlement or judgment amounting to \$10 million or more is to be deposited in the Stabilization Fund rather than used as miscellaneous revenue for the current fiscal year.
+The fiscal 2012 budget amended state finance law to provide that any one-time settlement or judgment amounting to \$10 million or more is to be deposited in the Stabilization Fund rather than used as revenue for the current fiscal year.
 Upon receiving a joint certification from the Commissioner of Revenue and the Attorney General that a state agency is in receipt of a one-time settlement or judgment for the Commonwealth in excess of \$10 million in any one fiscal year, the Comptroller is to transfer the proceeds of the settlement or judgment from the General Fund to the Stabilization Fund.
-On October 5, 2011, the Comptroller transferred \$71.3 million received on account of settlements and judgments during the first quarter of fiscal 2012.
-An additional transfer of \$10.1 million is planned to take place in early November.
-Such transfers are expected to occur on a bi-monthly basis going forward.
+Thus far in fiscal 2012, the Attorney General and Commissioner of Revenue have certified \$163.2 million for transfer to the Stabilization Fund on account of settlements and judgments.
+Such transfers are made on a bi-monthly basis.